picohari/atmega128_alpine-mbus-emulator/README.md

 ![alt tag](https://raw.githubusercontent.com/picohari/atmega128_alpine-mbus-emulator/master/M-BUS_Adapter/adapter.png)

-The signals coming from the microcontroller are inverted: a logic "1" (5V) on the output pin pulls DOWN the line on the bus through Q1.
+The signals coming from the microcontroller are inverted: a logic "1" (5V) on the output pin pulls down LOW the line on the bus through Q1.
 A logic "0" will keep it HIGH by the internal pull-up resistor in the head unit.
 If the bus line goes LOW and the beginning of a logic "1" is signalled by the falling edge, R1 pulls the level on the receiving pin to HIGH and the ISR is triggered.

-Pin PD4 is used as input for receiving packets (Input Capture Pin ICP1) and PD5 is configured as output pin to drive the bus line LOW.
+On the AVR ATmeag128 pin PD4 is used as input for receiving packets (Input Capture Pin Timer 1: ICP1) and PD5 is configured as output pin to drive the bus line LOW.

 ![alt tag](https://raw.githubusercontent.com/picohari/atmega128_alpine-mbus-emulator/master/M-BUS_Adapter/board.png)